riuson/spdif-switch-t01/README.md

 - If the first source is present, it is selected, otherwise the second source is checked.
 - If the second source is present, it is selected, otherwise the third source is checked.
 - If the third source is present, it is selected, otherwise everything is switched off.

+### v1.2.0

+Selected state save to flash with 20 seconds delay and restored on startup.

+NOTE: Taking into account the availability of approximately 1000 erase cycles for the program memory, this makes it possible to save the selected state approximately 1 million times.
+However, use at your own risk.
+Although, given the low cost of this microcontroller, this is not a big deal.